Cultural Access grants are intended to support

 - be compatible with the applicant’s mission.

-Applicants in the Cultural Access category may submit an additional application in one other category, excluding New Generation and School categories.
+Applicants in the Cultural Access category may submit an additional application in one other category, excluding the New Generation category.

 Maximum Grant Request